Interview: Udders – Artisan Ice Cream Created with Care

 This is the chalkboard inside one of their outlets, where customers can suggest ice cream flavors, and other customers can read and vote for their favorite ones.
 The Udders team will then review the results, and the most highly voted flavors will be selected as upcoming new flavors to be created!

 David worked his ass off to set up the business.
 In the first 4 months, he basically stayed at home to teach himself how to make ice cream.
-He was working late nights every day and tasting ice cream at 3 in the morning.
+He was working late nights every day and tasting ice cream until 3 in the morning.

 At the end of the 4 months, he came up with the first 15 flavors (together with his business partner and his wife) and launched Udders cafe, putting in a set-up capital of $120,000 USD with his partner.